svip-lab/PPGNet/README.md

 2. specify dataset path in the `train.sh` script.
 3. run `train.sh`

 Please note that the code requires the GPU memory to be at least 24GB.
-For GPU with memory smaller than 24GB, you can change the `----block-inference-size` parameter to be a smaller integer to avoid the out-of-memory error.
+For GPU with memory smaller than 24GB, you can change the `----block-inference-size` parameter in `train.sh` to be a smaller integer to avoid the out-of-memory error.

 ## Citation